Konaseema district: Culture

 The region has a diverse folk culture with their regional gods.
-In the heart of the Godavari Delta, Konaseema is one of the only two regions in India, apart from Kerala, where a large community still practices traditional Shrauta rituals.
+In the heart of the Godavari Delta, Konaseema is one of the only two regions in India, apart from Kerala, where a Brahmin community still practices traditional Shrauta rituals.
 These traditions have largely fallen out of use in the rest of India, making it a favoured destination for scholars seeking to understand ancient Vedic culture.
 Most of the Dalits, like in most of Coastal Andhra, are Christians - both Catholic and Protestant.

 Sankranti is observed as the major festival in the Konaseema region.
 The people of Konaseema commemorate the 400-year-old tradition of 'Prabhala Teertham' on Kanuma, the third day of the Sankranti festival.
-This unique celebration is set to gain national attention as a tableau representing the Konaseema festival will feature in the Republic Day parade in New Delhi on January 26.
+This unique celebration was featured as a tableau in the Republic Day parade in New Delhi on 26 January 2023.

 Tourism

 Dr. B. R. Ambedkar Konaseema district boasts numerous tourist attractions, including the picturesque Antarvedi, Chirra Yanam, and Odalarevu beaches.
 A notable 2nd-century CE Buddhist archaeological site can be found in Adurru village.
 Additionally, the Andhra Pradesh Tourism Development Corporation operates resorts in Dindi, providing tourists with the opportunity to indulge in the scenic beauty of the Konaseema backwaters.

 Among the district's religious landmarks, Sri Vighneswara Swamy Devasthanam in Ainavilli, Lord Venkateshwara Temple in Appanapalli, Lakshmi Narasimha Temple in Antarvedi, and Bhimeswara Swamy Temple in Draksharamam are renowned for their cultural and historical significance.